Recognized as one of Canada's Top 100 Employers (2025) and Greater Toronto's Top Employers (2025):

 Established in Canada | 1987 |

-Parent company | Samsung Electronics Corporation |
+Parent company | Samsung Electronics Corp. |

 Parent company head office | Seoul, South Korea |

-Major Canadian hiring locations | Regina SK, Montréal QC, Mississauga ON, Vancouver BC |
+Major Canadian locations | Regina SK, Montréal QC, Mississauga ON, Vancouver BC |

-Full-time employees in Canada | 625 |
+Full-time employees in Canada | 777 |

-Part-time employees in Canada | 4 |
+Part-time employees in Canada | 6 |

-Full-time employees worldwide | 269,522 |
+Full-time employees worldwide | 266,000 |

-Workforce engaged on a contract basis | 2.4% |
+Workforce engaged on a contract basis | 2.39% |

-Average age of employees in Canada | 42 years |
+Average age of employees in Canada | 40.4 years |

-Longest serving employee | 29 years |
+Longest serving employee | 31 years |

 Work Environment Rating: A+

-Commuter amenities | walk to public transit, online carpool sign-up, free parking, electric vehicle charging stations, secure/sheltered bicycle parking |
+Commuter amenities | walk to public transit, online carpool sign-up, free parking, subsidized parking, electric vehicle charging stations, secure/sheltered bicycle parking |

-Onsite workplace features | telecommuter workstations, sit-stand workstations, private phone booth, nap room, religious observance room, self-serve lunchroom, outdoor patio, outdoor barbecue, discounts at local restaurants |
+Onsite workplace features | telecommuter workstations, sit-stand workstations, private phone booth, religious observance room, self-serve lunchroom, outdoor patio, discounts at local restaurants |

-Employee lounge amenities | comfortable seating, music, television, video games, board games, table tennis, the latest Samsung technology including smart televisions and tablets |
+Employee lounge amenities | comfortable seating, music, television, video games, foosball table, board games, table tennis, large television screen (showcasing major sporting events) |

-Onsite cafeteria | healthy menus, special diet menus, subsidized meals, free meals daily, market-style cafeteria with healthy and grab-and-go options |
+Onsite cafeteria | healthy menus, special diet menus, subsidized meals, take-home meals |

-Other food options at main location | state-of-the-art Starbucks coffee machine brews Americanos, cappuccinos, lattes, mocachinos and more (free for employees) |
+Other food options at main location | culturally themed menu offerings, daily wholesome breakfasts, fresh smoothies made daily, assorted baked goods, discounted meals after the lunch hour and snack items available anytime for purchase, state-of-the-art Starbucks coffee machines on each floor brewing Americanos, cappuccinos, lattes, mochaccinos and more (free for employees) |

-Onsite fitness facility | for employees only, free membership, treadmills, stationary bikes, stairmasters, instructor-led classes (boot camp, strength training), elliptical trainers, rowing machines, weights, shower facilities, large screens for streaming fitness classes, subscriptions to online fitness classes, lockers for day use, personal training services, onsite baseball diamond and soccer field |
+Onsite fitness facility | for employees only, free membership, subsidized membership, treadmills, stationary bikes, stairmasters, instructor-led classes (virtual boot-camp, yoga, HITT and meditation classes, On-site fitness instructors ), elliptical trainers, rowing machines, weights, shower facilities, personal lockers, video screens to stream online fitness videos, floor to ceiling windows with lots of natural lighting |

-Work Atmosphere & Communications Rating: B
+Work Atmosphere & Communications Rating: B+

 Employee social committee name | Employee Experience Committee (est. 2001) |

-Cultural aspects | dress-for-your-day policy, casual dress (e.g. jeans) daily, music while working |
+Cultural aspects | business-casual dress daily, dress-for-your-day policy, casual dress (e.g. jeans) daily, music while working, concierge services available, employee sports teams |

-Employee communications | intranet site, company newsletter, traditional/email suggestion box, internal social media |
+Employee communications | company newsletter, traditional/email suggestion box |

 Financial Benefits & Compensation Rating: B+